FosterersWe are very grateful to our fosterers for caring for our cats and kittens. Without you, we would not exist!

 ALL animals remain in the ownership of Heronbank Rescue until such time as they are adopted and the donation paid, paperwork signed off and confirmed by Heronbank Rescue.

 Please fill in our Fostering form if you are interested in fostering for Heronbank Rescue

-Feeding: Adult cats will usually eat either tinned cat food or biscuits, or both.
+Feeding: Adult cats will usually eat wet cat food and biscuits, or a special diet if necessary.
 Pregnant cats need their daily food intake increasing if their backbone can be felt.
 Lactating females need an extra daily food allowance for every 2 kittens they have.
 Kittens should be fed on wet kitten food from weaning, at regular intervals and kitten biscuits should always be available as they get older.
 Cats are carnivores and cannot live on a vegetarian diet as they cannot manufacture taurine, which they need on a regular basis to stay healthy.
 This usually comes from their meaty or fishy food and biscuits, We can supply fosterers with an appropriate food for our cats and kittens if needed

 Worming: Kittens should be wormed from the age of 2 weeks using Panacur paste available from Heronbank.
 Give half the recommended dose on 3 consecutive days based on the kitten’s weight.
 Repeat fortnightly.
 Adult cats can be wormed with Profender spot-on or Panacur granules.
 From 2 months to 6 months kittens should be routinely treated for worms monthly and thereafter 3 monthly.
 We usually rotate wormers regularly as not all wormers treat all kinds of worms.